lipis/flag-icons/README.md

 # flag-icons

+A fork of [flag-icons](https://github.com/lipis/flag-icons ) which appears to be deprecated.

+This fork will continue as an independent project.
+The first step will be to implement flag icons using Emoji to elimate the download weight of many SVG files.
+After that SVGs will only be used where no Emoji is available.

+--

+# Legacy Documentation 👇

 > A curated collection of all country flags in SVG — plus the CSS for easier integration.
 See the [demo](https://flagicons.lipis.dev).

 ## Install